firstname.lastname@example.org | 1.800.790.7630 | Powered by Velvet Suite

 He graduated with a Bachelor of Arts Degree in Political Science from Morehouse College in 1995.
 As a student-athlete and scholar, Simkins discovered his passion for his career and earned his life and health insurance license his junior year in college.

-William is married to Melissa Dawn Simkins and has three sons Kevin, Shunn and Amari.
+William is married to Melissa Dawn Simkins and has four sons Kevin, Shunn, Amari, and Kingston.
 William coaches youth and high school basketball and is a member of Grace Covenant Church in Chantilly, Virginia.

 Lisa Sun Founder & CEO, Gravitas